 - Then open VS Code on your machine and install the Remote Development Extension Pack

-- Open the command palette and search for “Remote-SS: Connect to host”
+- Open the command palette and search for “Remote-SSH: Connect to host”

 - Enter your username and the instance name (